"BEWARE 20,000 VOLTS" – The Joy of SpriteExtend

 SpriteExtend

 Now, SpriteExtend is a bit of a meta beast.
-You might expect it to provide a set of routines implementing the extended sprite operations, which it does, but it also contains a sprite plotting routine generator.
+You might expect it to provide a set of routines implementing the extended sprite operations, which it does for many of the them, but it also contains a sprite plotting routine generator.
 A sort of specialised compiler that can generate any required sprite plotting routine.
 This is required because RISC OS is very flexible with its bitmap handling.
 Across the range of RISC OS hardware you can have 1, 2, 4, 8, 16 or 32bpp screen modes (plus variants for different pixel formats).
 Sprites can be in any of these modes (plus extra formats like CMYK) and any of these sprites can draw into any screen mode.
-The combinatorial explosion of to’s and from’s would require hundreds of routines to be written and so is better served with a single multiple-case generator.
+The combinatorial explosion of to’s and from’s would require hundreds of routines to be written and so is better served with a generalised routine generator.

 It Gets Funner